cybertheory/converse/README.md

 There are 5 main areas that LangBrain is designed to help with.
 These are in increasing order of complexity:

-**💡 Full Autonomous:**
+**💡 Fully Autonomous:**

-Full Autonomous involves having knowledge of the system and its own existence and abilities.
-By turning LangBrain on itself, we achieve a sense of meta-cognition, and an LLM can fully control the framework, create its own connections on demand, and make decisions to solve problems.
+Fully Autonomous involves having knowledge of the system and its own existence and abilities.
+By turning LangBrain on itself, we achieve a sense of meta-cognition, and can run a langbrain pipeline in full control of the framework, creating its own connections on demand, and make decisions to solve problems.

 **🤖 Agents:**